rs-station/rs-template/README.md

     - Note that when repeatedly building documentation, you should call `make clean` each time, followed by `make html`.
  3. Open the file `/docs/_build/html/index.html` in your browser.
 This is your site!
 Links to other pages in the site should all work, so you can explore the documentation here.

+## Tests

+This template repo just has a placeholder test function.
+Check out [reciprocalspaceship](https://github.com/rs-station/reciprocalspaceship/tree/main/tests) for a good example of what more fleshed-out tests should look like.

 ## Workflows
 You package should contain (at least) these four workflows, which live in the [`.github/workflows`](/.github/workflows/) folder.

 ### [`ci.yml`](/.github/workflows/ci.yml)